DHTMLX/scheduler-docs/data/recurring_events.md

 will store the time stamp of the date, when the occurrence should have happened if it wasn't edited, instead of the real event length.
 So if the occurrence has happened on July 27,2012 at 15:00 and was moved to July 30,2012 15:00, the time stamp would reflect the first date.
 The time stamp is measured in seconds from UNIX epoch.
+- Note that if your DB contains records of edited occurrences in the series and you decide to 'Edit series' via the lightbox, all the stored records will be deleted after saving.
+The only record that will remain is the main recurring event, while its occurrences will lose their differences (will become identical).

 ###Let's consider an example